 Many children living in remote regions of Australia do not have adequate daily access to a physical secondary school and therefore must board away from home to attend school.
 Accessing compulsory schooling through boarding institutions comes at a considerable cost to geographically isolated families.
-Annual out-of-pocket boarding expenses range from \$10,000 to \$35,000 per child, depending on where families live and which school best suits their children's needs.
-This expense is unsustainable for most.
+Annual out-of-pocket boarding expenses range from \$10,000 to \$35,000 per child, depending on where families live and which school best suits their children's needs and this is increasing annually.
+Recent survey data, collected from a cross-section of ICPA members nationwide, showed that more than 75% of respondents bear out-of-pocket expenses of over \$5000.00 per term just for boarding fees and essential travel.
+This gap is their out-of-pocket expenses after they receive the AIC Basic Boarding Allowance.
+That is an out-of-pocket gap of over \$20,000 per year per student.
+These calculations do not include the additional costs of school or tuition fees.
+This expense is becoming increasingly unsustainable.